a3chron/userstyles/README.md

 # userstyles
-A little collection of my own userstyles
+A little collection of my own userstyles, probably most of them catppuccin themes